 Don’t use a credit card unless you can pay it off as soon as the bill comes; you waste a fortune by paying high-interest rates on credit cards.

 Watch out for ATM fees; these add up quickly.
 A dollar here and 50 cents there doesn’t sound like much, but in a year’s time, you can easily spend a hundred dollars or more in fees.

 One of the best ways to save money fast is to delay shopping.
 Instead of ordering that thing that you have to have online, put it in the shopping cart and let it sit for a few weeks.
 If two weeks go by and you still really want to make a purchase, then go ahead and do it.

 Most of the time I never buy the things in my shopping cart, and I save myself a lot of money.
-I get to have the shopping experience without the expense.
+I get to have a shopping experience without the expense.

 16. Here’s How To Save Money Each Month

 You can save money each month by making purchases when things are out of season.
 Here are some examples of what bargains to look for by month: